Logo

 In preparation for his role in the film Mr Baseball, Tom Selleck reached out to the Tigers to practice with them during the spring of 1991.

-Tom Selleck took batting practice for three weeks, even making an appearance in an exhibition game against Cincinnati, where Tiger manager Sparky Anderson had him play in the pinch hitter role.
+Tom Selleck took batting practice for three weeks, even making an appearance in an exhibition game against Cincinnati, where Tiger manager Sparky Anderson put him into a game as a pinch-hitter.

 Tom Selleck believes his training helped him considerably in his film role, having gained valuable experience from attending team meetings and developing an understanding of how competitive players function together.